-These Booking Conditions and the information detailed in our ‘Before You Travel – Important Information’ section below will form the basis of your agreement with UNIQUE CARIBBEAN HOLIDAYS LIMITED, a company incorporated and registered in England and Wales with company number 04122639, whose registered office is at 32 Ives Street, London SW3 2ND (“UCHL”), trading as Sandals UK, Beaches UK or Grand Pineapple UK.
+These Booking Conditions and the information detailed in our ‘Before You Travel – Important Information’ section below will form the basis of your agreement with UNIQUE CARIBBEAN HOLIDAYS LIMITED, a company incorporated and registered in England and Wales with company number 04122639, whose registered office is at 32 Ives Street, London SW3 2ND (“UCHL”), an affiliate of the Worldwide Representative Unique Travel Corp. for Sandals, Beaches and Grand Pineapple Resorts.
 Please read both carefully as they set out your and our respective rights and obligations.
 By asking us to confirm your booking, we are entitled to assume that you have had the opportunity to read and have read these booking conditions and agree to them.
 Except where otherwise stated, these booking conditions only apply to holiday arrangements which you book with us in the UK and which we agree to make, provide or perform (as applicable) as part of our contract with you.

 All references in these booking conditions to “holiday”, “booking”, “contract”, “package”, “tour” or “arrangements” mean such holiday arrangements unless otherwise stated.
 In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them, as the context requires.
-“We”, “us” and “our” means Sandals UK, Beaches UK or Grand Pineapple UK.
+“We”, “us” and “our” means Unique Caribbean Holidays Limited.

 1 OUR ABTA MEMBERSHIP